+- specialized skills in mathematics (e.g., abacus, Nemeth Code);

 - access to technology (e.g., Braille 'n Speak, tape recorders, computers);

 - daily living skills;

-- · social skills;
+- social skills;

 - vocational planning and skill development;

 - study skills and note-taking strategies; and

 - concept development.

 Orientation and mobility (O&M) is an essential component of the curriculum for students with severe visual impairments.
 It provides students with the skills necessary to know where they are in the school or community, where they want to go and how to get there in a safe and efficient manner with as much independence as possible.
 Orientation and mobility training should not be restricted to the school environment but should include other environments in which the student is required to function at different times of the day.